Restated Bylaws of the

 SECTION 3.
 ELECTION AND TERM OF OFFICE OF DIRECTORS

-Commencing with, and including, the January 1996 election of directors by the members of the corporation, five (5) directors shall be elected in each odd-numbered year, and six (6) directors shall be elected in each even-numbered year.
-Each director shall be elected to hold office for a two-year term and until his or her successor has been duly elected and qualified.
-In order to facilitate the transition to the foregoing election structure, at the first meeting of the board of directors of this corporation after the January 1995 election, the board shall select, in a manner agreed upon by the board, six (6) of its members who will serve one (1) year terms (until the 1996 election) and five (5) of its members who will serve two (2) year terms (until the 1997 election).
+Five (5) directors shall be elected in each odd-numbered year, and six (6) directors shall be elected in each even-numbered year.
+Each director shall be elected to hold office for a two-year term and until his or her successor has been duly elected or appointed.
 If the number of total directors of this corporation changes, the number of directors who will be elected in odd-numbered and even-numbered years will be adjusted to make such numbers as nearly equal as possible.

 SECTION 1.
 POWERS

 - General corporate powers.
-Subject to the provisions of the California Nonprofit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors.
+The business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of, the board of directors.

 - Specific powers.
 Without prejudice to these general powers, and subject to the same limitations, the directors shall have the power to:

-- Select and remove all officers, agents and employees of the corporation; prescribe any powers and duties for them that are consistent with law, with the articles of incorporation, and with these bylaws; and fix their compensation.
+- Select and remove all officers, agents and employees of the corporation; prescribe any powers and duties for them, and fix their compensation.

 - Change the principal executive office or the principal business office in the State of California from one location to another; cause the corporation to be qualified to do business in any other state, territory, dependency, or country and conduct business within or outside the State of California; and designate any place within or outside the State of California for the holding of any members’ meeting or meetings, including annual meetings.

-- Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered for the corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.
+- Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered documentation for such purposes, in the corporate name.

 SECTION 2.
 NUMBER AND QUALIFICATION OF DIRECTORS

 - Resignations.
-Except as provided in this paragraph, any director may resign, which resignation shall be effective on giving written notice to the chairman of the board, the president, the secretary, or the board of directors, unless the notice specifies a later time for the resignation to become effective.
+Any director may resign, which resignation shall be effective on giving written notice to a corporate officer or to the board of directors, unless the notice specifies a later time for the resignation to become effective.
 If the resignation of a director is effective at a future time, the board of directors may elect a successor to take office as of the date when resignation becomes effective.

 - No vacancy on reduction of number of directors.
 No reduction of the authorized number of directors shall have the effect of removing any director before that director’s term of office expires.